Importing Packages

 -

-: "provides [testing] functionality that you might be used to from more common object oriented languages.
-With it, you can build a testing suite as a struct, build setup/teardown methods and testing methods on your struct, and run them withgo test
+github.com/stretchr/testify/suite: "provides [testing] functionality that you might be used to from more common object oriented languages.
+With it, you can build a testing suite as a struct, build setup/teardown methods and testing methods on your struct, and run them withgo testas per normal"

 File I/O